mafshar/nyu-lab-git-intro/README.md

 # nyu-lab-git-intro
-This repo is for the lab in NYU class intro to git
+This repo is introducing git to NYU students in lab